ddemkiw/CV/README.md

 ###Technical Writing
 - Actively consulted with Global Relay technical writing department to produce official Global Relay documentation, including officially published FAQ documents
-- Responsible for all internal documentation, including the design and continuous up-keep of all wiki articles for the training team at Global Relay
+- Responsible for all internal documentation, including the design and continuous up-keep of over 200 wiki articles for the training team at Global Relay
 - Developed and edited Murphy Battista LLP Archive Department Procedures Manual
 - Responsible for writing all official Office Services Department communication for an audience of over 600 employees nationally
 - Developed and edited internal and external training and promotional publications for McCarthy Tetrault Office Services Department